Superfund: National Priorities List Deletion

 - A remedial investigation/feasibility study (RI/FS) has shown that the release poses no significant threat to public health or the environment and, therefore, remedial measures are not appropriate.

-Since 1986, EPA has followed these procedures for deleting a site from the NPL:
+EPA follows these procedures for deleting a site from the NPL:

-- The regional administrator approves a "close out report" that establishes that all appropriate response actions have been taken or that no action is required.
+- The regional administrator or other designated official approves a "close out report" that establishes that all appropriate response actions have been taken or that no action is required.

 - The regional office obtains state concurrence.